valu-digital/npm-packages/packages/3rdparty/docs/iframes.md

 ## Next.js and Headup

-This can be adapted to any React SSR frameworks.
+This can be adapted to other React SSR frameworks too.

 In `_document.tsx`